rrovetto/Orbital-Space-Ontology-Project/README.md

   [Purchase Use of an ontology here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/s331e7027edcbaefe7e2759be90ca0c48bb46125e).
 * Please email or [schedule a meeting at this link](https://tinyurl.com/yas7trzy).

-## Summary
+## About
-This on-going project consists of developing a living domain reference model (or a knowledge model), in the form of an ontology suite for astronautics (spaceflight), the orbital space environemnt, space situational awareness (SSA), and space traffic coordination/management (STC/M) here collectively called the 'orbital space domain', 'space domain', or 'astronautical domain'.
+This in-progress project consists of developing a living domain reference model (or a knowledge model), in the form of an ontology suite for astronautics (spaceflight), the orbital space environemnt, space situational awareness (SSA), and space traffic coordination/management (STC/M) here collectively called the 'orbital space domain', 'space domain', or 'astronautical domain'.
 It is neutral with respect to nation and sector (civil, gov't, mil, etc.), but tailored models can be built for a given actor or sector.
 The ontologies will provide formal representaitons of phenomena such as orbits, orbital knowledge, spacecraft, orbital debris, spacecraft maneuvers, orbital events, observational and other SSA data, spaceflight missions (and their space systems, ground systems, phases, objectives, etc.), as well as space traffic management and space policy concepts.
 These, and related, entities will be grouped into modular ontologies the whole of which may be merged into a single master ontology file.
 Together this is intended to form a unified knowledge model of the target domain, providing a semantic layer for data, and providing knowledge representation, metadata elements, vocabularies, and ontologies for astronautics and SSA.

 ## Purpose
 * To support safe spaceflight and space situational awareness